 ECONOMY OF TOMORROW

-The world beyond 2020 will see new disruptive trends that will change the patterns of economic distribution.
+The world beyond 2020 will usher in a post COVID-19 era, seeing new disruptive forces that changes the patterns of economic distribution.
 Foremost amongst these trends is the importance of the knowledge and digital economy over other traditional sectors.
 This has wide-ranging ramifications on skills-in-demand, how we consume, and the future of work itself.
-The potential for uneven distribution of growth is compounded by the fact that global economic recovery since 2008 has primarily been concentrated in the hands of a select few, leaving many working people behind.
+The potential for uneven distribution of growth is compounded by the fact that global economic recovery since the COVID-19 pandemic will leave many working people behind.

 - Jobs and Wages